How It Works

 • Every standard channel — paid social, display, programmatic, OOH, print, broadcast, in-store, environmental.

-• Five years of visual language — campaigns shift with culture and platform.
-A 2019 social tile reads differently from a 2024 one, and the model knows the difference.
+• Visual language as it shifts — campaigns move with culture and platform.
+A social tile from a few years ago reads differently from one launched this quarter, and the output keeps up.

-The training data does not include the open internet at large, stock libraries, or user-generated content.
-It is a curated, brand-creative-only corpus.
+The target register is not the open internet at large, stock-library aesthetics, or user-generated content.
+It is brand creative, full stop.

-CampaignsLive brand creative archive — examples from the training corpus character
+CampaignsLive brand creative — example of the platform's output character

 How generation works